 I am an urban forest and plant photobiology researcher, educator and consultant.
 As an interdisciplinary researcher, my dissertation evaluates environmental services of urban trees with respect to human well-being.
 My focus lies on UV protection and mediation of ultraviolet exposure and skin cancer risks by trees in urban environments, at the Thomas & Smith Lab, Faculty of Forestry, University of Toronto.

 Currently, I am PhD candidate aiming to finish my doctoral thesis and I also serve as a course instructor for the undergraduate course (FOR200- Conservation of Canada's Forests) at the University of Toronto.
-In addition to my work experiences, I am also an active member of the Toronto Cancer Prevention Coalition, Shade Policy Steering Committee and various community groups.
+In addition to my work experiences, I am an active member of the Toronto Cancer Prevention Coalition, Shade Policy Steering Committee, serve as a Board of Director on the Ontario Urban Forest Council (OUFC), and engage with various community groups.